2021 China floods: Sichuan

 In July 2021, floods affected more than 220,000 people and caused an estimated 176 million yuan (US$27 million) in damage.
 In Dazhou, thousands of people were evacuated due to floods and landslides.
 In Bazhong, 27,000 homes were reported to be without power.

 On August 9, heavy rain in Sichuan forced the evacuation of 80,000 people.

-Shanxi & Hebei
+Shanxi and Hebei

 On 12 July 2021, floods affected the Mount Wutai area in Xinzhou, resulting in one person dying.
 The city of Jincheng raised its heavy rain signal to the highest level.

 From 2 to 8 October 2021, flooding in the province forced 120,000 people to be displaced and 60 coal mines to suspend operations.
 Landslides and floodings killed at least 15 people in the affected areas, including Taiyuan and the counties of Jincheng and Linfen.
 A dyke breached in a section of Fenhe River, a major tributary of the Yellow River, in Yuncheng.
 In Pingshan county of neighboring Hebei, 14 people were killed when a bus plunged into Hutuo river from a submerged road amid heavy flooding.